 (p) (y) "Parent corporation" means a corporation that owns or controls more than fifty percent (50%) of the voting stock of an electing utility.

-(q) (z) "Presiding officer" means one (1) or more persons assigned by the commission to preside over a case, and shall include the following:
+(q) (z) "Presiding officer" means one (1) or more persons assigned by the commission to preside over a case, and shall include including the following:

 (1) One (1) or more administrative law judges.